codyromano/louisMVC/README.md

 	<p data-model="joke"></p>
 </script>
 ```
-Below your HTML, add the following JavaScript:
+After your HTML, add the following JavaScript:
   ```javascript
   var jokeMVC = new LouisMVC({
   	// Where the template should be rendered